Skip to main content

 In most configurations, it is assumed that the failover has already occurred and any review of the results probably happens after the failover decision point.

 Whenever DataCheck loses its connection to the source, it retries the connection, waiting indefinitely for the source machine to become available again.
 If a mirror-based DataCheck is started on the destination when it was not the primary failover member, and that member becomes the primary, DataCheck stops rather than automatically try to reconnect.
 This prevents DataCheck from unintentionally running on the primary.
-For more information about reconnecting, see Starting/Stopping/Reconnecting DataCheck in this chapter.
+For more information about reconnecting, see Starting/Stopping/Reconnecting DataCheck.

 Checking Data on Async Members